Have You Heard the One About…? STDs in Rumor and Folklore

 Everyone loves gossip, and when the topic is sex, rumors fly and stories abound.
 However, since people don’t always know where to look for accurate information about STDs, rumors and stories about them are particularly common.
 We’ll walk you through some of the most popular ones and give you some tools for getting to the bottom of them.

 What counts as a rumor or story in folklore terms?
-Folklore is culture that circulates informally rather than institutionally, so it includes playground games and nursery rhymes as well as internet memes and urban legends.
+Folklore is a culture that circulates informally rather than institutionally, so it includes playground games and nursery rhymes as well as internet memes and urban legends.
 Folklore also encompasses myths or false beliefs, such as the HIV myths talked about here.
 So when we talk about rumors and gossip, we’re referring to short descriptive stories recounting an exciting or scandalous event that may or may not have actually happened.
 If a story’s long enough to have some characterization and plot to it, and it’s being told as true, it’s probably a legend.

 The thing about rumors and legends is that they’re awfully hard to verify, but they persist nonetheless.
 We know from folklore scholars like Jan Brunvand that people compulsively tell and retell legends because of three main reasons: